A18E9891-978B-0D59-10502D350C8508AD

 Anticipating future events and possibilities makes it easier to deal with them when they happen.
 For example, it helps to anticipate your initial departure and plan ways to maintain relationships with people at home while you are away.
 Be sure to allow ample time to say goodbye to all the people who are important to you, and plan how to keep in touch.
 This assures people that you will continue to care about them.
 Planning to stay in touch does not require a promise to write or telephone on a strict schedule, but it does help to establish a realistic interval between communications.
 You will be extremely busy getting settled and learning about your new environment, so it is essential that long periods between communications not alarm your family and friends at home.

 Some surprises always await you when you arrive in a new place.
 People may walk and talk more quickly, traffic patterns may be confusing, and buildings may look different than expected.
 Such differences are easy to see and quickly learned.
-The housing arrangements at your university or college, the manner in which classes are taught, registration for courses, and other procedures may seem strange or very confusing.
-At Hamilton, the Coordinator of International Student Services, located in the Dean of Students office, is often the best place to go for help with such matters.
+The housing arrangements at your university or college, the manner in which classes are taught, registration for courses, and other procedures may seem strange or confusing.
+At Hamilton, International Student Services, located in the Days-Massolo Center, is often the best place to go for help with such matters.

 Studying abroad, however, means making big changes in your daily life.
 Generations of students have found that they go through a predictable series of stages as they adjust to living abroad.
 At first, although the new situation is a bit confusing, most students also find it to be exhilarating, a time of new experiences, sights, sounds, and activities.
 With so much to learn and absorb in the new culture, the initial period of settling in often seems like an adventure.
 During this time, you will tend to look for and identify similarities between your home culture and your host culture.
 You will find that people really are friendly and helpful.
 The procedures are different, but there are patterns, things that you can learn and depend on.
 You may classify other aspects of the culture that seem unusual or even unattractive as curious, interesting, or "quaint."
 There will be many opportunities to meet people off campus; such opportunities can be rewarding, but they also present an expanded array of cultural puzzles.
 Your "cultural comfort level" will vary over time as you move in and out of your home culture.